BillWang04/time_manager/README.md

 4. Click on the Time Tracker icon at any time to view your activity summary.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 ## Acknowledgments

 - This project was inspired by the need for efficient time management and productivity enhancement while browsing the web.